Frequently Asked Questions

 Thalweg is built for privacy-conscious anglers in Oregon and Washington who are tired of checking multiple government websites before every trip.
 Whether you fish for steelhead, salmon, trout, or bass, Thalweg brings all the environmental data you need into one dashboard.

-Thalweg is currently available as a web application that works on any modern browser (desktop and mobile).
-Native iOS and Android apps are in development and will be released soon.
-Sign up for our newsletter to be notified when mobile apps launch.
+Thalweg is currently available as a web application that works on modern desktop and mobile browsers.
+Native iOS and Android apps are in development.

 Thalweg (pronounced "TAL-veg") is a geographic term for the line of deepest points along a river channel.
 It represents the path where water flows fastest—and often where fish are found.
 We chose this name because it captures our focus on river conditions and fishing intelligence.